jeffreyrivor/jeffreyrivor.github.io/_posts/2023-04-08-faster-fizzbuzz.md

 With the assumptions currently in place, one interesting fact that can be leveraged is that the generator is a [pure function](https://en.wikipedia.org/wiki/Pure_function).
-As a pure function, the output can be cached or pre-computed for a given input, and in pratical applications manifests as memory or distributed caches with eviction policies (usually leveraging non-random disproportiate demand to keep the outputs for frequently used inputs).
+As a pure function, the output can be cached or pre-computed for a given input, and in pratical applications manifests as memory or distributed caches with eviction policies (usually leveraging non-random disproportiate demand to keep the outputs for frequently-used inputs).

 This pre-computed result cache can be taken one step further in FizzBuzz: the output for the specified divisors is always the same, so several inputs map to the same output.
 The outputs cycle on the [least common multiple](https://en.wikipedia.org/wiki/Least_common_multiple) of the divisors.
-For example, in the specific FizzBuzz problem the LCM 15, so the input space can be reduced to an array of 15 functions that generate the output.
+For example, in the specific FizzBuzz problem the LCM is 15, so the input space can be reduced to an array of 15 functions that generate the output.

 ```csharp
 public static class FizzBuzz